BITnene465/BITnene465.github.io/README.md

 This repository powers a personal academic website that combines a research portfolio, MDX-powered blog, and playful playground experiments.
 The stack is Vite + React + TypeScript with HashRouter, Tailwind CSS, and Framer Motion for subtle motion cues.

-> ✅ Step 4 complete: Papers, projects, and the profile data layer now drive Home, Research, and About.
+> ✅ Step 5 complete: MDX posts, lib/mdx.ts, and the Blog list/detail views now run end-to-end.

 ## Tech stack